tylerwill/tylerwill.github.io/_pages/cv.md

 Education
 ======
-* M.S./PhD in Operations Research, Columbia University in the City of New York, 2020-Present
+* M.S./Ph.D. in Operations Research, Columbia University in the City of New York, 2020-Present
-* B.S. in Computational Mathematics, Michigan State University Honors College, 2016-2020
+* B.S. (with High Honors) in Computational Mathematics, Michigan State University Honors College, 2016-2020
-* B.S. in Statistics, Michigan State University Honors College, 2016-2020
+* B.S. (with High Honors) in Statistics, Michigan State University Honors College, 2016-2020

 Interests
 ======